hinthealth/caretracker/README.md

-# Goji!
+# Caretracker!
-Goji is the best way for care providers to collaborate on patient care, and to manage the daily schedule of multiple patients.
+Caretracker is the best way for care providers to collaborate on patient care, and to manage the daily schedule of multiple patients.

 #### 1. app.js is now split up into multiple files